DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/10 Provide Data/30 Using the Data Library/40 Using an ODataStore.md

 <a href="http://www.odata.org" target="_blank">OData</a> is a universal open protocol for consuming data APIs.
 The DevExtreme data library provides a special type of store to access OData web services, called ODataStore.
-The following code is sufficient for providing data for a widget using an ODataStore.
+The following code is sufficient for providing data for a UI component using an ODataStore.

 	<!--JavaScript-->var dataSource = new DevExpress.data.DataSource({
 		store: {